 With an increasing need to ensure parallel operational protocols between municipal and RCMP services, there will be an expanded need to provide joint training opportunities.
 It was apparent in the course of the Review that with some minor protocol exceptions, joint training standards are feasible for use in joint training of municipal and RCMP officers.
-The reduction in the need for travel off-Island will result in reduced time spent on travel for training and lower associated cost, especially for police personnel in Summerside and the west region of the Island.
-In addition, given that a recurring theme in the review related to time away from assignment, more on Island training will result in less time away from the detachments and departments.
+The reduction in the need for travel off-Island will result in reduced time spent on travel for training and lower associated cost.
+In addition, given that a recurring theme in the review related to time away from assignment, more on-Island training will result in less time away from the police agencies.